locustio/locust/docs/writing-a-locustfile.rst

 =====================

 So far, we've only covered the task scheduling part of a Locust user.
 In order to actually load test a system we need to make HTTP requests.
-To help us do this, each Locust instance gets a :py:attr:`client <locust.core.Locust.client>` attribute which will be an instance of :py:attr:`HttpSession <locust.core.client.HttpSession>` which can be used to make HTTP requests.
+To help us do this, the :py:class:`HttpLocust <locust.core.HttpLocust>` class exists.
+When using this class, each instance gets a :py:attr:`client <locust.core.Locust.client>` attribute which will be an instance of :py:attr:`HttpSession <locust.core.client.HttpSession>` which can be used to make HTTP requests.

-.. autoclass:: locust.core.Locust
+.. autoclass:: locust.core.HttpLocust
     :members: client
     :noindex:

-When inheriting from the Locust class, we can use it's client attribute to make HTTP requests against the server.
+When inheriting from the HttpLocust class, we can use it's client attribute to make HTTP requests against the server.
 Here is an example of a locust file that can be used to load test a site with two urls; **/** and **/about/**::

-    from locust import Locust, TaskSet, task
+    from locust import HttpLocust, TaskSet, task

     class MyTaskSet(TaskSet):
         @task(2)